andrea-gasparini/backdoor-federated-learning/README.md

 ```

 Other versions can be downloaded from the original repository replacing `${version}` below with the real version you want to use.
-Note that this option could take a lot of time.
+Note: This option could take a lot of time (download is from China), so this is not recommended.

 ```bash
 wget https://webank-ai-1251170195.cos.ap-guangzhou.myqcloud.com/docker_standalone_fate_${version}.tar.gz